Our Team

 His research focuses on human-computer interaction and information visualization.
 Specifically, he is interested in designing novel wearable interfaces and exploring techniques for analyzing and visualizing personal health data on wearable devices.
 He combines cross-sectional, qualitative, and quantitative studies in his research efforts.
 These methodologies encompass survey studies, design thinking approaches, experiments on human-factor perception, interactions, and evaluations.

-Jessica’s research interest is in improving patient care and rehabilitation through knowledge synthesis and translation.
-Currently, she is researching the educational needs of patients with a history of pressure injury, their healthcare providers, and their caregivers, with the goal of developing a mobile knowledge translation tool for pressure injury prevention and management.
+Jessica’s research focused on researching the educational needs of patients with a history of pressure injury, their healthcare providers, and their caregivers, with the goal of developing a mobile knowledge translation tool for pressure injury prevention and management.

 Jessica’s research experience includes conducting scoping and systematic reviews evaluating interventions for individuals with disabilities and she has three publications in this area.
 She is currently working on her mixed methods graduate research as well as a cohort study.